jspaleta/sensu-fedora-bringup/README.md

 For Fedora specifically, I intend to build the the reference rpm spec file to make it easy to locally build a sensu rpm built from a specific git repo or git commit.
 With that spec file, you will be able to locally build and install a replacement rpm, reusing the same configs, the same package preinstall scripts and what not as provided in the official Fedora/EPEL package from Goal 1.
 This greatly lowers the bar to for community contributors looking to help sensu testing by dogfooding of weekly or nightly pre-release builds with their real world workloads by running sensu pre-release in parallel with a production roll out.

 And going further, I'd like to provide a small bit of reusable shell magic to make it easy to use the sensu git repository as a regular user, outside the packaging system, as a way to easily run in-development sensu feature branches so community actively working on an sensu core enhancement, can install and use a sensu core branch without having to disturb an installed sensu release package set.
-Things like reusable userspace systemd service units, and drop-in bash stanzas so you can setup a little filesystem pocket sensu repository branch
+Things like reusable userspace systemd service units, and drop-in bash stanzas so you can setup a little pocket in your workstation filesystem from which you can run and hack on the sensu repository branch without having to install anything sensu specific systemwide.

 ## Plan of Attack
 ### Sensu Core 1.x
 Mature and ruby gem based.
-Primary benefit: Goal 1.
-This is a great target for end-user consumable Fedora/EPEL repository packages.
+Primary benefit: Goal 1. sensu core 1.x is a great target for end-user consumable Fedora/EPEL repository packages.

 ### Sensu Core 2.x
 This is the new hotness.
 Go based and under heavy development.
 Primary Benefit: Goal 2.
 This will hopefully lower the bar for community to test sensu 2.x including sensu 1.x to sensu 2.x migration paths.